DarthSeveros/caba-as/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is inventory management focus on construction industry, to keep tracking of budget, debts and materials in order to keep everithing on the same place

 ## Technologies
 Project is created with: